oracle-devrel/chris-blogs/πCluster/History/PiClusterHistory.md

 I met up with the cluster at Open World London February 2020 and instead of a Java community project I ran SETI@home.

 This was the beginning of the pandemic all future events were canceled and lots of internal shuffling ensued.
 One big shuffle is everything was going virtual.
 I realized I had a lot of video footage of building the Pi Cluster and Pi Day was coming up so I spent a few days editing a video trying to tell a fun story for Pi Day.
-The result was this viral video.
+The result was this viral video in big part to Jim Grisanzio.

 [![World’s Largest Raspberry Pi Cluster (that we know of)](https://img.youtube.com/vi/KbVcRQQ9PNw/0.jpg)](https://www.youtube.com/watch?v=KbVcRQQ9PNw&t=1s)